IvanGrimes/formhandler.js/README.md

 </form>
 ```

-After including FormHandler with one of methods and adding HTML markup.
+After including formhandler.js with one of methods and adding HTML markup.
-Initialize FormHandler instance in your Javascript file or inside ``<script>`` tag.
+Initialize formhandler.js instance in your Javascript file or inside ``<script>`` tag.

 ### Initialization
 Every property of object fields must fit to value of the name attribute input tag.